Skip to content

 Peacock moss (Taxiphyllum peacock)

-Peacock moss, or Taxiphyllum 'peacock', is an exotic looking moss with fine, long leaves.
+Peacock moss, or Taxiphyllum 'Peacock', is an exotic-looking moss with fine, long leaves.
 It has a beautiful green color and can be used as a covering for rocks or driftwood.
 This moss gives your aquarium an elegant look.

 Willow moss (Fontinalis antipyretica)

 Willow moss, or Fontinalis antipyretica, has long, slender branches that resemble willow branches.
 It grows quickly and can be used to create structures, such as hanging moss screens.
-Your fish will enjoy the extra hiding places and cover.
+Your fish will appreciate the extra hiding places and cover.

 Utricularia Graminifolia (Bladderwort)